Last Updated on November 9, 2023

 A manticore is a large, CR 3 monstrosity with a human-like head and face, the body of a big cat, and the leathery wings of a dragon.
 It also has a barbed tail that ends in a cluster of long quills like a porcupine, which the manticore can shoot at its enemies from a distance.

-Manticores — whether attacking as a solo monster or fighting in packs — are fearsome predators.
-They can attack enemies from up to 200 feet away using their tail spikes, and while their “ammunition” is limited, a manticore can still shoot quills at a party for eight straight rounds (shooting three spikes per round with a +5 to hit) before it needs to make a decision whether to close to melee range.
+Manticores can attack enemies from up to 200 feet away using their tail spikes.
+While their “ammunition” is limited, a manticore can still shoot quills at a party for eight straight rounds (shooting three spikes per round with a +5 to hit) before it needs to make a decision whether to close to melee range.

 Then, they rinse and repeat until they’re out of tail spikes.